Why did Oasis split? The full story of Liam and Noel Gallagher's feud...

 “I didn’t leave Oasis,” Liam Gallagher tells Radio X. “Noel Gallagher left Oasis.
 He couldn’t handle the vibes any more.
 He couldn’t handle the rock ’n’ roll.
 He was too scared of it.
 So now he’s gone all cosmic pop and Leo Sayer.”

-That’s the latest statement from the younger Gallagher, when he answered some of his Most Googled Questions for Radio X.
+That was the statement from the younger Gallagher, when he answered some of his Most Googled Questions for Radio X.

-Ten years on, the great reconciliation between Liam and Noel seems as unlikely as ever… let’s look back at how the Oasis split happened, ten years after the band called it quits.
+Ten years on, the great reconciliation between Liam and Noel seems as unlikely as ever… let’s look back at how the Oasis split happened, over a decade after the band called it quits.

 29 September 1994: Noel Quits!